Migrating to BEL's lifecycle automation

 In this guide, we’ll walk you through how to migrate your Linkerd installation to take advantage of BEL’s lifecycle automation capabilities.
 To complete this migration, you will need:

-1. A functioning Kubernetes cluster with Linkerd install via Helm or the linkerd CLI
+• A Kubernetes cluster with Linkerd install via Helm or the linkerd CLI

-3. The base64 CLI, if decoding TLS certificates in Step 2
+• The base64 BEL CLI, if decoding TLS certificates in Step 1

 The Helm charts used in this step are hosted in the linkerd-buoyant Helm repo, which can be added/updated as followed: